 Like any warranty, this coverage does come with some exceptions.
 It doesn't cover normal wear and tear, and it won't cover antiques or collectibles, consumables, software programs, land, boats, services rendered, or a few other things of that nature.
 If you are unsure whether or not your item will be covered, you can always call Mastercard and ask, rather than wading through all the terms and conditions - just know that this coverage exists, so you can make sure you're getting all the benefits you're eligible for.

 Remember that espresso machine I mentioned before?
-If you bought it with your Mastercard and find it at a lower price within a couple of months (60 days), Mastercard might reimburse you for the difference, up to $250.
-All you have to do is get a copy of the advertised price and call 1-800-MC-ASSIST to request a claim form.
+If you bought it with your Mastercard and find it at a lower price within a couple of months (anywhere from 30 to 120 days, depending on the card), Mastercard might reimburse you for the difference.
+Reimbursement caps vary by specific card and can be up to $250 per item and up to $1,000 a year.
+All you have to do is get a copy of the advertised price and call 1-800-Mastercard to request a claim form.
 Within 60 days of the published date of the advertisement, send it to Mastercard along with the claim form, your receipt, and anything else they ask for on the phone.
 Once they verify your claim, they'll mail you a check for the difference.
 Pretty easy, right?

 Situations where this price protection doesn't apply: anything you find on eBay or other online auction sites (or any auction at all, for that matter), anything that is advertised as "limited quantity", "going out-of-business sales", "close outs", or "discontinued", personalized or custom items, jewelry, art, or collectibles, consumables, plants, pets - you get the idea.
 There are exceptions.
 Look them up, or call Mastercard and ask about your specific item.